paulodetarsofm/fullstack-hy2020.github.io--exercises/part2/phonebook/README.md

 ## <a id="step-7"></a> Exercise 2.12: Phonebook, step 7

 Currently, the numbers that are added to the phonebook are not saved to a backend server.
 Fix this situation.

+## <a id="step-8"></a> Exercise 2.13: Phonebook, step 8

+Extract the code that handles the communication with the backend into its own module.

 ---